 Compared to the basic cases of inverse scoping, further complications arise in sentences with inverse linking.
-For example, the composition of (32) requires the following: (i) restrictor modification, to let the PP from every city restrict the quantification domain of someone; (ii) inverse scoping: to make every city take wide scope, and (iii) non-c-commanding binding: to allow every city to bind the pronoun it from a non-c-commanding position.
-Discussion in previous sections has explained (ii) and (iii), resorting to the applications of ALIFT and i, respectively.
+For example, the composition of (32) should involve three operations: (i) restrictor modification, to let the PP from every city restrict the quantification domain of someone; (ii) inverse scoping: to make every city take wide scope, and (iii) non-c-commanding binding: to allow every city to bind the pronoun it from a non-c-commanding position.
+Discussion in previous sections has explained (ii) and (iii), resorting to ALIFT and i, respectively.
 This subsection will add one more ingredient to derive restrictor modification.